Payroll for Nonprofits: An Easy Guide for Employers

 Labor Laws for Nonprofits

-There are numerous labor laws that employers are expected to follow, including overtime rules, meal time laws, and paid time off policy requirements.
-Nonprofits are generally exempt from these when it pertains to volunteers, but it’s important to be aware of them when setting human resource policies for employees.
+There are labor laws that nonprofits are expected to follow, including overtime rules, meal time laws, and paid time off policy requirements—most of which are the same as with for-profit companies.
+While nonprofits are generally exempt from these when it pertains to volunteers, it’s important to be aware of them when setting human resource policies for employees.
 You should also consider state-specific laws because they can differ from federal laws.

 Here are some of the labor laws you should be concerned about: